swells/notes/README.md

 - Active Directory
 - Azure Active Directory (AAD)

+There will be no authentication User Interface prompts as in `mrsdeploy`,

+> **Note** Will need to check with AML regarding authentication constraints

-To fully support AML VNext and ML Server in an uniform manner, expanding and normalizing the AAD context to acquire authentication tokens will be necessary:
+To fully support AML VNext and ML Server in an uniform manner, expanding and normalizing the AAD context to acquire authentication tokens might be necessary:

 - Acquire Token with _Client Credentials_
 - Acquire Token with _Username and Password_